 These are some symptoms according to an article published on Medical News Today (https://www.medicalnewstoday.com/articles/321865.php): Muscles problems, Extreme fatigue, Nail dryness which can lead to broken or brittle nails, skin itchiness, osteopenia, osteoporosis, painful premenstrual syndrome or PMS, dental problems including weak roots, irritated gums, brittle teeth, or tooth decay, and also depression.

 Diseases and symptoms regarding bones can be easily fixed beforehand.
 The best of the best comes from dairy products which are milk, cheese and yogurt.
 Not only do these three have calcium in their package, but also they keep ten essential nutrients that are important to our immune systems, eyesight, nervous systems, blood, energy, muscle and nerve functions, skin, growth and maintenance of our body.

 Vitamin A – Essential for healthy eyesight.
 Important for growth (particularly in children).

-Vitamin B12 - Helps to keep blood healthy.
+Vitamin B12 – helps to keep the blood healthy.
 Assists in the formation of nerve cells.